 Ephgrave’s lugged frames were known as ‘The No. 1’, ‘The No. 1 Super’ and ‘The No.2’, dependent on the level of lug filing and customisation — collectors are fanatical about maintaining a fastidious record of the patterns he used.

 Tim was able to cross-reference the lug pattern and frame number to confirm the frame was a 1953 No. 2 Ephgrave.
-Having a penchant for Ephgrave’s work, he was pleased to discover that it could also clear 42mm tyres on 650 wheels with mudguards.
+Having a penchant for Ephgrave’s work, he was pleased to discover that it could also clear 42mm tires on 650 wheels with mudguards.

 Once in a ridable state, he took it for a 24 hour London to Paris lap.
 Back home, cable stops were added to improve routing, as were decaleur tabs and braze-ons for centre pull brakes that would give the stopping power and modulation that was currently lacking.